 Challenges and Possible Solutions

-Of course there were quite a few challenges.
+Of course, there were quite a few challenges.
 I will list them below and provide possible solutions to them from my perspective.

-- Attendants don’t attend labs regularly.
+- Attendee don’t attend labs regularly.
 This has been troublesome.
 I didn’t build the labs consecutively because I didn’t want to review earlier material every time; I think that’s inefficient.
 But I think that didn’t encourage students to come back, and it forms a negative loop.
 A solution to that is to post the topics ahead of time.
-I’m still undecided whether I should have a syllabus for the whole semester due to the nature of high dependence on attendants, but I think for Fall 2018, we should post topics at least 2 weeks ahead, and make sure students know there will be continuous contents.
+I’m still undecided whether I should have a syllabus for the whole semester due to the nature of high dependence on attendee, but I think for Fall 2018, we should post topics at least 2 weeks ahead, and make sure students know there will be continuous contents.

-- Through all labs of this semester, I found that students who were new to R needed longer time than what I expected to fully understand the syntax and logic.
+- Through all the labs of this semester, I found that students who were new to R needed longer time than what I expected to fully understand the syntax and logic.
 As mentioned above, R has a steep learning curve for beginners.
 The starter kit is not enough.
 I should conduct richer materials on the fundamentals, and I will bring more examples to demonstrate.
 I may also conduct one lab focusing on the

 swirlpackage since some students thought it was a good tutorial.

-All in a nut shell, this experience was exciting and informative.
+All in a nutshell, this experience was exciting and informative.
 Now I have more understanding of how to teach.
 To be honest, I don’t really consider myself as an instructor or a teacher.
 I am just a student who tries to help others with what I know.
 This internship enlightened me of new ways to pass on the useful knowledge and to exchange information with others.
 I am looking forward to continuing my internship at Digital Center and serve the Columbia community and fellow students.